plotdb/datum/doc/dataset.md

  - `group({cols, aggregator, groupFunc})` - merge some rows into one.
    - `cols`: index columns. rows with the same value in these columns with be merged into one row.
    - `aggregator`: hash of column name to a aggregating function. default to count of rows to merge.
+   - `group-func`: decide what values should be considered as the same ( i.e., the same group )
-   - `group-func`: either a function, or an object of column name to a mapping function of values in the column
+     - either a function, or an object of column name to a mapping function of values in the column
        - a function: take each row as input, return a group key for grouping rows.
          - to assign multiple groups for one row, simply return an array of group keys.
        - an object: containing value transform function for each column
          - use identity function when a function for certain column is omitted.
        - useful to group different values into one. e.g., this function groups values by tens digit:
          `-> Math.floor(it / 10)`

 `datum` class itself also provides above methods, so this is possible: